Avago secures unconditional EU approval for $37 billion Broadcom buy

 "Thanks to very good cooperation with the companies the Commission has been able to approve this multi-billion dollar takeover within a very short space of time while preserving effective competition in this crucial high technology sector," European Competition Commissioner Margrethe Vestager said.

-Avago serves the wireless and industrial markets while Broadcom's chips are used widely in smartphones made by Apple and Samsung Electronics
+Avago serves the wireless and industrial markets while Broadcom's chips are used widely in smartphones made by Apple (AAPL.O) and Samsung Electronics (005930.KS)

 (Reporting By Foo Yun Chee and Philip Blenkinsop)